Love So Sweet: Chart performance

 The single debuted atop the Oricon weekly chart by selling 204,493 copies in its first week.
 "Love so sweet" had set several records for the group as it charted in the Oricon top ten rankings for five consecutive weeks, longer than any of their previous singles until it was tied by their twenty-second single "One Love", which had later charted for three additional weeks in the top ten, adding up to a total of eight weeks in the weekly top ten.
 In the Oricon ranking for the first half of 2007, the single sold 420,894 copies and ranked as the third highest-selling single at that point of the year.
 The single went on to sell a total of 429,832 copies by the end of 2007, making it the fourth best-selling single of the year.

 The single is certified Double Platinum by the Recording Industry Association of Japan (RIAJ) for shipment of 500,000 copies.

+The song was the first to reach 200 million streams in 2025.